thephez/dpp-spec/docs/identity.md

 **Note:** Since v0.22, the same public key can be used for multiple identities.
 In previous versions any public key(s) assigned to an identity had to be unique (not already used by any identity).

-Each item in the `publicKeys` array consists an object containing:
+Each item in the `publicKeys` array consists of an object containing:

 | Field | Type | Description|
 | - | - | - |